messagemedia/messages-ruby-sdk/DOCUMENTATION.md

 ```

 #### Make sure you update the credentials and the destination number.
-Now save it as a ruby file inside the "mm_ruby" folder and name the file "messagemedia".
+Now save it as a ruby file (.rb) inside the "mm_ruby" folder and name the file "messagemedia".
 In case you haven't figured it out yet, this is a "starter pack" code for sending a message to a mobile number.

 ### 5. Running the application